renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Override this object if you want to change the URLs that Renovate links to, e.g. if you have an internal forum for asking for help.

-## redisMode

-Determines whether to connect to Redis in clustered or standalone mode.
-If not provided, `standalone` is presumed.
-Must be either `standalone` or `clustered`.
-It's only used if `redisUrl` is configured.

 ## redisPrefix

 If this value is set then Renovate will prepend this string to the name of all Redis cache entries used in Renovate.